 - An interest in taking a leadership role when faith in politicians is fading.
 According to Edelman’s Trust Barometer Special Report, 55% of respondents said that brands are responding faster and more effectively than government has to COVID-19.

-We’d love to help you plan, create and distribute your next MAT release.
-Contact us today to learn how we can help you boost awareness and drive traffic for your brand.
+We’d love to help you plan, create and distribute your next branded content campaign.
+Contact us today to learn how we can help you boost awareness and get media placements for your brand.